Sayanth789/C/README.md

 ---

 # ⭐ Support

 ### 📜 “Those who know, do.
-Those that understand, teach.”
+Those that understand, teach.” — Aristotle

 ### 📜 “May thy curiosity guide thee, and may thy pursuit of knowledge never cease.”

-## Good Luck .....
-## 🌹 🌹 🌹
+## Good luck, and may the compiler be ever in your favor. 🌹🌹🌹